Most color you see in the jewelry at lindseyowencustomjewelry.com is kiln fired enamel.

-Most all of the jewelry at lindseyowencustomjewelry.com is enameled.
 What is enamel?
-What should you expect with enameled jewelry?
+What should you expect with kiln fired enamel jewelry?

-In simple terms, enamel is finely ground glass- a powder.
+In simple terms, vitreous enamel in raw form is finely ground glass- a powder.
 It gets sifted over metal and fired in a kiln at 1500 degrees.
 The powdered glass fuses to the metal and creates a glassy, smooth and vibrantly colored surface.

-Enamel is an ancient practice, dating as far back as the 11th century.
-There are several techniques within the realm of enameling, some of which are cloisonne, champleve, basse-taille, plique-a-jour, and sgraffito.
+Enamel work is an ancient practice, dating as far back as the Egyptian empire.
+There are several techniques within the realm of enamel work, some of which are cloisonne, champleve, basse-taille, plique-a-jour, and sgraffito.

 Enamel has been used on industrial signage, and can also be found on antique kitchen ware as well as jewelry.

-Enameled jewelry is fragile.
+Enamel jewelry is sometimes fragile but gorgeous.
 Please do not wear your jewelry constantly, or during heavy exercise.
 When you are not wearing your jewelry, place in a soft storage container that prohibits jostling with other jewelry.
 Earrings should be stored in separate containers each to avoid chipping one another.
-If you wear oil based skin products, try to skip the area where your jewelry sits on your body.
-The oils can penetrate the metal and if worn a lot can separate the enamel from the surface.
+Layered cuffs should be worn snugly so as not to overlap eachother.

 If you drop your jewelry, it could chip or crack.
 This is in most cases an easy repair.
 Please discontinue use and contact LOCJ about repair procedure.
 We want to fix it ASAP so you can wear it again!